Paphos: Modern Paphos

 Following the Turkish invasion of Cyprus in 1974, there was rapid economic activity in all fields, especially tourism in the Kato Paphos area.
 The government invested heavily in irrigation dams and water distribution works, road infrastructure and the building of Paphos International Airport, the second international airport in Cyprus.

 In the 1980s, Kato Paphos received most of the investment.
 In the 1990s, Coral Bay Resort was further developed and in the 2000s, the Aphrodite Hills resort was developed.

 Today Paphos, with a population of about 35,961 (as of 2018), is a popular tourist resort and is home to a fishing harbour.
 Ktima is the main residential district while Kato Paphos, by the sea, is built around the medieval port and contains most of the luxury hotels and the entertainment infrastructure of the city.
 Apostolou Pavlou Avenue (St. Paul's Avenue), the busiest road in Paphos, connects two quarters of the city.
 It begins near the city centre at Kennedy Square and ends outside the medieval fort at the harbour.

 Economy

-The economy of Paphos heavily depends on tourism and there are four resorts in the district: Kato Paphos, Coral Bay, Latchi, and Aphrodite Hills.
-The largest is Kato Paphos which employs over half of Paphos' population.
-Farming, especially banana, grape and tobacco cultivation, contributes significantly to Paphos' economy.
+The economy of Paphos is heavily dependent on tourism.
+There are four resorts in the district: Kato Paphos, Coral Bay, Latchi, and Aphrodite Hills.
+Kato Paphos, the largest, employs over half of Paphos's population.
+Farming, especially banana, grape and tobacco cultivation, contributes significantly to Paphos's economy.